pimutils/khal/doc/source/install.rst

-If you are installing python via *pip* or from source, be aware that since *khal* indirectly depends on lxml_ you need to either install it via your system's package manager or have python's and libxml2's headers (development packages) installed.
+If you are installing python via *pip* or from source, be aware that since *khal* indirectly depends on lxml_ you need to either install it via your system's package manager or have python's libxml2's and libxslt1's headers (included in a separate "development package" on some distributions) installed.

 .. _icalendar: https://github.com/collective/icalendar
 .. _vdirsyncer: https://github.com/untitaker/vdirsyncer